Hadden89/Dark-Chrome-Redux/README.md

 Use this at your own risk.

-While is made for Vivaldi browser should actually work with any chromium browser.
+While is made for Vivaldi browser should actually work with most chromium browsers, Edge and Brave excluded perhaps, which have a more modified chromium user interface.